wneessen/xssCheckServer/README.md

+# Depreciation note
+**xssCheckServer has been deprecated due to the deprecation of the PhantomJS project.
+Please consider using [xssScanService](https://github.com/wneessen/xssScanService) instead. xssScanService is complete rewrite of xssCheckServer and NodeJS based.
+It uses Google's Puppeteer framework as base for the website evaluation instead of PhantomJS.**

 # xssCheckServer
 A simple phantomJS-based webservice, that downloads and evaluates a given URL and searches for typical XSS-events like ```alert()```, ```prompt()```, ```console.log()``` or ```confirm()```.
 If such event occurs on the given website, the message that is triggered by the event will be compared to a provided search string and marked as "possible XSS", in case it matches.